Anemy/svgurt/README.md

 ### Using Svgurt Programatically

-Svgurt can be used in node js or clientside.
+Svgurt can be used with node js.

 ES5 module: